Jeremy Irvine: Personal life

-Irvine has had diabetes mellitus type 1 since he was six years old, revealing he was "on four injections a day", which he administered himself; his two brothers are also diabetic.
-He has been involved in trials with the Juvenile Diabetes Research Foundation (JDRF) to test an artificial pancreas, a form of automatic glucose meter attached to a portable insulin pump.
+Irvine has had Type 1 diabetes since he was six years old, saying he was "on four injections a day", which he administered himself; his two brothers are also diabetic.
+He has taken part in trials with the Juvenile Diabetes Research Foundation (JDRF) to test an artificial pancreas, a form of automatic glucose meter attached to a portable insulin pump.
 The tests took place at Addenbrooke's Hospital with the University of Cambridge during 2005 and 2007.
 During a visit to the Cambridge Welcome Trust Clinical Research Facility on 7 February 2012, he discussed his experiences with Camilla, Duchess of Cornwall.
 He was again present with Camilla on 31 January 2013 at University College London Hospitals NHS Foundation Trust's inpatient adolescent ward, after she became president of the JDRF in 2012.

-Irvine married Jodie Spencer in 2024.
+Irvine married midwife Jodie Spencer in 2024.
+They have twins.
+In a September 2026 interview with The Times, he said he was no longer married to Spencer.

 He is known for his private nature and told the Coventry Telegraph in 2012, "I realised very quickly that I didn't want to be famous, so I don't go to Mahiki, I just go down the pub with all my mates."
 He also told Yahoo Movies, "When War Horse came out, I had maybe a month of people stopping me in the street, then it died down.
 I try to ignore all that and pretend none of it exists.
 We're only acting.
 The work my mum does, a lot of it is rehousing homeless people, that's a real job."